www.jonathancreek.net

 Jonathan Creek has been shown in the following countries abroad (i.e. outside the UK).
 Alas I don't know everyone's details, like which stations were showing it etc. So if you live in one of these countries, I'd be grateful if you drop me a line and let me know!
 Also if your country isn't listed here and you've seen Jonathan Creek, let me know!

 Built in 1879, it's billed as the Best working Smock Mill in West Sussex, and was once owned by Hilaire Belloc.
-It is open to the public on the first, second and third Sundays and Bank Holidays from Easter to October, between 2pm and 5pm.
-Admission costs just £3 for adults, £2 for children and concessions.
+Sadly it is no longer open to visitors, but you can see it externally from the adjacent footpath.

 For more info about the mill visit its official website at: www.shipleywindmill.org.uk.